SATURDAY, 8 FEBRUARY 2020

 REGISTRATION AND FEES

 All registrations for swims must be done online.
-The deadline to register for the Glenuig swim is Saturday, 9th February.
-No registrations will be accepted after this deadline - if you would like a reminder, simply join our mailing list and we'll send you an email a few days before the deadline.
+Typically, registrations for each swim close a week before the event, but for popular events we may have to close sooner.
+If that's the case, this will be anounced on our Facebook page.
+If you would like a reminder, simply join our mailing list and we'll send you an email a few days before the deadline.

 As a charity, we try to keep our registrations fees as low as possible to ensure everybody can attend our events.
 This year, our registration fee will be £10 for this swim, which will be automatically added to your total when you register.
 If you register for more than one swim, you will have £10 added to the total for each swim you want to do.